Pitches • Proposals • Manuscripts

 What if I only have an idea?

-Start with the Pitch option above.
-A strong 250–500 word pitch plus a short bio is enough to begin.
+Start with the pitch option above.
+A strong short pitch and a concise bio are enough to begin the conversation.